 Before Bob knew what was happening, he was in the back of a police car, handcuffed, and on his way to what could only be Jail.
 Bob had never been in a police car so he didn't know the drill, but he tried to talk some reason into the "cops" that were ignoring him in the front seat.
 "Why are you doing this for a simple fender bender?"
 His first attempt was met with silence.
 "This is wrong, just plain wrong.
 My lawyer will be in touch about a wrongful arrest."

 That prompted a hearty laugh from the officers, but no other conversation.
-To Bob's amazement, they did not arrive at a police station, but what used to be the Walmart.
+To Bob's amazement, they did not arrive at a police station, but what used to be the Walmart in Clermont.
 As they shuffled him inside, he was in awe at the reconstruction.
 It had been transformed into a massive holding area for thousands of people, all milling about and looking aggrivated, confused, and bored.
 Bob was processed and what could only be described as thrown into the fray.

 Tim Gordon sat in the corner of what had once been the neighborhood Walmart.
 Now, however, it was a detention facility.
 He had been unable to believe it when Frankie had arrested him for taking an extra sandwich for a poor, hungry lady ahead of him in a line of citizens waiting for their daily rations.